Use SQL Server 2016 in FIPS 140-2-compliant mode

 - The Communications Security Establishment (CSE) in Canada

-FIPS standards are recommended or mandated for use in federal-government-operated IT systems in the United States and Canada.
+FIPS standards are either recommended or mandated for use in federal government-operated IT systems in the United States and Canada.

 What is FIPS 140-2?

-FIPS 140-2 is a statement that is titled "Security Requirements for Cryptographic Modules."
+FIPS 140-2 is a statement that's titled "Security Requirements for Cryptographic Modules."
 It specifies which encryption algorithms and which hashing algorithms can be used and how encryption keys are to be generated and managed.
-Some hardware, software, and processes that contain the algorithms can be considered FIPS 140-2 certified.
-Other hardware, software, and processes that call the correct algorithms can be FIPS 140-2–compliant.
+Some hardware, software, and processes that contain the algorithms can be considered FIPS 140-2 certified, and other hardware, software, and processes that call the correct algorithms can be considered FIPS 140-2 compliant.

-No. SQL Server 2014 can be FIPS 140-2 compliant because it can be configured and run in such a way that it uses only the FIPS 140-2-certified algorithm instances that are called by using CryptoAPI for encryption or by hashing in every instance in which FIPS 140-2 compliance is required.
+No. SQL Server 2016 can be FIPS 140-2 compliant because it can be configured and run so that it uses only the FIPS 140-2-certified algorithm instances.
+Additionally, these instances are called by using CryptoAPI or CGN for encryption or by hashing in every instance where FIPS 140-2compliance is required.

-Install SQL Server 2014 on a server that is based on one of the following operating systems:
+You must install SQL Server 2016 on a host that's running one of the following operating systems:

 - Windows Server 2012